Prisoners of war in the American Revolutionary War: Prison ships

-The British solution to this problem was to use obsolete, captured, or damaged ships as prisons.
+The British used obsolete, captured, or damaged ships as prisons.
 Conditions were appalling, and many more Americans died of neglect in imprisonment than were killed in battle.
 While the Continental Army named a commissary to supply them, the task was almost impossible.
 Elias Boudinot, as one of the commissaries, was competing with other agents seeking to gather supplies for Washington's army at Valley Forge.
 Historian Edwin G. Burrows writes that "by the end of 1776, disease and starvation had killed at least half of those taken on Long Island and perhaps two-thirds of those captured at Fort Washington – somewhere between 2,000 and 2,500 men in the space of two months."

 During the war, at least 16 hulks, including the infamous HMS Jersey, were placed by British authorities in the waters of Wallabout Bay off the shores of Brooklyn, New York as a place of incarceration for many thousands of American soldiers and sailors from about 1776 to about 1783.
 The prisoners of war were harassed and abused by guards who, with little success, offered release to those who agreed to serve in the British Navy.
 Over 10,000 American prisoners of war died from neglect.
 Their corpses were often tossed overboard but sometimes were buried in shallow graves along the eroding shoreline.

-Many of the remains became exposed or were washed up and recovered by local residents over the years and later interred nearby in the Prison Ship Martyrs' Monument at Fort Greene Park, once the scene of a portion of the Battle of Long Island.
+Many of the remains became exposed or were washed down and recovered by local residents over the years and later interred nearby in the Prison Ship Martyrs' Monument at Fort Greene Park, once the scene of a portion of the Battle of Long Island.

 Survivors of the British prison ships include the poet Philip Freneau, Congressmen Robert Brown and George Mathews.
-The latter was involved in extensive advocacy efforts to improve the prison conditions on the ships.
+Mathews was involved in extensive advocacy efforts to improve the prison conditions on the ships.

 The American Revolution was an expensive war, and lack of money and resources led to the horrible conditions of British prison ships.
 The climate of the South worsened the difficult conditions.
-The primary cause of death in prison ships was diseases, as opposed to starvation.
+The primary cause of death in prison ships was disease, as opposed to starvation.
 The British lacked decent and plentiful medical supplies for their own soldiers and had even fewer reserved for prisoners.
-Offshore in the North, conditions on prison ships caused many prisoners to enlist in the British military to save their lives.
 Most American POWs who survived incarceration were held until late 1779, when they were exchanged for British POWs.
-Prisoners who were extremely ill were often moved to hospital ships, but poor supplies precluded any difference between prison and hospital ships.
+Prisoners who were extremely ill were often moved to hospital ships, but poor supplies obviated any distinction between prison and hospital ships.